crownlessking/web-ui/README.md

 };
 ```

-`page.appBar` is an optional property which contains an object that defines the page navigation bar (appBar).
-See the [navigation](#navigation-appbar) section for more information.
-In short, each page can define its own appBar using the `page.appBar` property.
+`page.appBar` is an optional property which contains an object that defines the page navigation bar (app bar).
+See the [navigation](#navigation-app-bar) section for more information.
+In short, each page can define its own app bar using the `page.appBar` property.

 [[back](#page-object)] [[top](#web-ui)]